mariadb-corporation/MaxScale/Documentation/Filters/Hintfilter.md

 module=hintfilter
 ```

-Behind MariaDB MaxScale is a master server and a slave server.
+Behind MariaDB MaxScale is a primary server and a replica server.
 If there is
-replication lag between the master and the slave, read queries sent to the slave
+replication lag between the primary and the replica, read queries sent to the replica
 might return old data.
 To guarantee up-to-date data, we can add a routing hint
 to the query.